 Verto Education was designed to give students the opportunity to see new countries while graduating in four years at the same cost, if not less, then your typical semester of college.
 We do our best to eliminate anything that does not directly contribute to our students’ educational experience.
 That means students aren’t charged any dues for sports teams, groundskeeping or that new wing on to the English Department.
-Our semesters are between $12,000 – $18,000 depending on the location(s).
+Our semester costs start as low as $5,000 depending on the location(s).
 This includes room, food, tuition – everything except books and flights.

 Despite our best efforts, a semester of college is still an expensive investment.
 To help navigate college finances, we’ve put together a list of resources on how to fund a semester with Verto Education.

 To apply for a federal student loan, you must first complete and submit a Free Application for Federal Student Aid (FAFSA).
 As part of financial aid package, you will likely be offered two different types of loans: subsidized or unsubsidized.
 Direct Subsidized Loans are loans made to students who demonstrate financial need to help cover the costs of college.
 Direct Unsubsidized Loans are made to all students, not based on financial need.

 If you are a Verto student (an undergraduate in college), the maximum amount you can borrow each year ranges from $5,500 to $12,500.
 Depending on if you are enrolled in Verto for a semester or a full year, you’ll have access to half or all of that loan.

 The benefit of taking out a federal student loan is that the interest rate is fixed, and generally lower than that on private loans.
 You also don’t have to begin repaying your loans until after you leave college or drop below half-time.
 There are even certain jobs where you may be eligible to have a portion of your student loans forgiven, for example teachers and other public service workers.

 Parent Loans via FAFSA